celest-dev/website/src/pages/about-us.md

 ## Who We Are

 Celest is a managed cloud platform for Flutter and Dart developers.
-We are introducing "Cloud Widgets", a set of primitives which enable developers to use Dart for every piece of their backend and infrastructure.
+We are introducing "Cloud Widgets", a set of primitives which enable you to declaratively define every piece of your backend and infrastructure in Dart.

 We are a Y Combinator-backed company, and we are rapidly building to become the preferred choice of Flutter and Dart developers needing a holistic backend solution.